 If you toss and turn with the covers, it could be why you’re waking up.
 According to the National Sleep Foundation, overheating can be a common reason why you keep waking up.
 The ideal temperature of the room should be around 65 degrees for perfect comfort.

 Additionally, be considerate of what you wear to bed and the material of the blankets.
 If you get too hot while sleeping at night, you may want to choose lighter fabrics.

 It’s tempting to keep your phone on your nightstand and check emails, Facebook, etc. before bed.
 Unfortunately, it might be making it difficult to fall asleep, or cause you to wake up at night.
 The blue lights of most electronics can essentially trick your brain into thinking it should be awake.
 It prevents your body from creating the right amount of melatonin, which is a hormone that helps you to sleep more easily.

 If you’re not getting enough sleep at night, look at your habits.
-What you do in the hours leading up to bed can greatly impact your sleep cycle.
+What you do in the hours leading up to bed can significantly impact your sleep cycle.
 Not getting enough sleep can cause health conditions in a short amount of time.

 Create a better environment for sleep with a white noise machine.
-Aside from drowning out street noises, soothing sounds will help you to rest more easily and you won’t wake up as often.
+Aside from drowning out street noises, soothing sounds will help you to rest more easily, and you won’t wake up as often.

 Aside from the factors here, it’s important to make sure you don’t have a sleep disorder.
 Insomnia affects thousands of people worldwide.
 Sleep disorders often need behavioral changes or medication to be managed.

 But, if any of the causes listed above sound familiar, they may be why you’re having trouble sleeping.
-Thankfully, most of them are fairly simple to change.
+Thankfully, most of them are relatively simple to change.
 With some changes in certain habits and a better sleep environment, you can reduce your chances of waking up.